The Transgender Day of Remembrance

 By Susan Baker

-On Monday, November 20th, family members, allies and souls who identify as LGBTQ—particularly transgender or gender nonconforming individuals—will come together to honor those who have been killed in the last year simply for existing.
+Every year on November 20th, family members, allies and souls who identify as LGBTQ—particularly transgender or gender nonconforming individuals—come together to honor those who have been killed in the last year simply for existing.
 It is the annual Transgender Day of Remembrance.
 The event started with the memorial of Rita Hester, a transgender activist who was murdered in 1998.

 Over time, the violence against transgender individuals has steadily increased and more perish from hate-motivated violence each year than the year before.
 The statistics of violence and aggression against the transgender community are alarming, and are probably just the tip of the iceberg.
 Many murders may not be reported in such a way as to be recognized as a hate crime against transgender individuals.
 Indeed, one just has to be perceived as transgender or gender nonconforming to be at risk.
 Violence, harassment, and aggression against the community is a common and growing occurrence.